OneYellowLemon/MyActivityPlanner/README.md

 ---

-### 13. As an admin, I can create new users so that I can allow users able to log in
+### 13. As an admin, I can create new users so that I can allow users to be able to log in

 **Given**: The admin page is open and the user has entered data in fields: first name, last name